hannesk95/Asynchronous-Value-Iteration/README.md

-# Asynchronous-Value-Iteration
+## Asynchronous-Value-Iteration

 This project implements an asynchronous value iteration for a Markov Decisioin Process (MDP).
 Python (for convenience purposes) and C++ (for performance purposes) are linked using CFFI.
+Furthermore, OpenMP is used in order to parallelize the iteration process.

 - `backend` includes the python module
 - `cpp_backend` includes the C++ source code